progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--The `-\-squash` option takes all the work on the merged branch and squashes it into one non-merge commit on top of the branch you’re on.
 The `-\-no-commit` option tells Git not to automatically record a commit.
 This allows you to introduce all the changes from another branch and then make more changes before recording the new commit.-->

-Die `--squash` Option bewirkt, daß alle Änderungen des Merge Branches (`featureB`) übernommen werden, ohne aber daß zusätzlich ein Merge Commit angelegt wird.
+Die `--squash` Option bewirkt, dass alle Änderungen des Merge Branches (`featureB`) übernommen werden, ohne aber dass zusätzlich ein Merge Commit angelegt wird.
 Die `--no-commit` Option instruiert Git außerdem, nicht automatisch einen Commit anzulegen.
 Das erlaubt dir, sämtliche Änderungen aus dem anderen Branch zu übernehmen und dann weitere Änderungen vorzunehmen, bevor Du das Ganze dann in einem neuen Commit speicherst.

 <!--Now you can send the maintainer a message that you’ve made the requested changes and they can find those changes in your `featureBv2` branch (see Figure 5-18).-->

-Jetzt kannst Du dem Projekt Betreiber eine Nachricht schicken, daß Du die angeforderte Änderung vorgenommen hast und daß er Deine Arbeit in Deinem `featureBv2` Branch finden kann (siehe Bild 5-18).
+Jetzt kannst Du dem Projekt Betreiber eine Nachricht schicken, dass Du die angeforderte Änderung vorgenommen hast und dass er Deine Arbeit in Deinem `featureBv2` Branch finden kann (siehe Bild 5-18).

 <!--Figure 5-18.
 Commit history after featureBv2 work.-->